Suunto Zoop Novo vs. Zoop

 The logbook functionality improved significantly.
 The original Zoop was capable of keeping a 50-hour logbook.
 The Novo nearly tripled that memory to a staggering 140 hours.
 Another new feature is that you can adjust the sampling rate to 10, 20, 30, and 60 seconds and in freediving mode to 1, 2, and 5 seconds.
 The Zoop sampled at a fixed sampling rate of 30 seconds.

 Overall, the algorithm in the Novo has slightly changed as it can handle Deep Stops now.
 The original Zoop was not capable of doing that.

 The newly updated model also has more dive modes as it can handle gauge and free dive in addition to air and nitrox diving.

-The most important improvements are clearly the better display and the simpler menu structure when you compare the new design to the original model.
-The backlight has also improved a lot which helps when you dive in darker environments.
+The most significant improvements are the better display and the more straightforward menu structure when you compare the new design to the original model.
+The backlight has also improved a lot, which helps when you dive in darker environments.

-Having more memory is nice but not necessarily a big sales point.
+Having more memory is helpful but not necessarily a big sales point.
 You can always offload your dive history to your computer and keep as much data on there as you want.
-The overall capabilities of the log book with adjustable sampling rates add more flexibility to the overall functionality.
+The overall capabilities of the logbook with adjustable sampling rates add more flexibility to the overall functionality.

-If you own a Zoop and are happy with it then don’t run out to upgrade to the Novo.
-If you’re looking for an entry-level scuba diving computer and try to pick either the Zoop or the Zoop Novo then it’s worth the slightly higher cost to get the newer model.
-You will get a state-of-the-art entry-level dive computer at a great price!
-Click here to find the lowest price!
+If you own a Zoop and are happy with it, then don’t run out to upgrade to the Novo.
+If you’re looking for an entry-level scuba diving computer and try to pick either the Zoop or the Zoop Novo, then it’s worth the slightly higher cost to get the newer model.